1. Home/

 • Development of a differentiated liability concept with graduated regimes for different scenarios.

-🛡 ️ Differentiated Liability Limitations and Exclusions:
+🛡 ️ Differentiated Liability Caps and Exclusions:

 • Development of area-specific liability limits for different service components.